argentlabs/argent-contracts-starknet/contracts/multisig/README.md

 The account is controlled by multiple owners (or `signer`), and to generate a valid account signature you need at least some number of owner signatures.
 The minimum number of owners that need to sign is called the `threshold`.

-This account leverages account abstraction, so the account can pay for it's own transaction fees
+This account leverages account abstraction, so the account can pay for its own transaction fees

 A valid account signature is just a list of many individual owner signatures.
 This account signature can be used as a Starknet transaction signature or in the `is_valid_signature` method.